There are several crime prevention programs in existence in cooperation with the Sherburne County Sheriff's Office:

 Additional information on how to enroll in this great program is available by contacting the Sherburne County Sheriff's Office.
 An identification number, door and window stickers and complete instructions will be provided.

 Jail Administration provides fingerprinting services for the public.
-There is a $10.00 fee payable in the form of cash or check.
 You will be required to provide a valid driver's license with your current address or a current passport.

-Minnesota will be celebrating their fourth local statewide crime prevention event titled Night to Unite on August 7th.
+Minnesota will again be celebrating their local statewide crime prevention event titled Night to Unite on August 1st.
 Many of the same ideas National Night Out promotes can be considered with Night to Unite.
 Night to Unite focuses on getting to know one another in your neighborhood, building relationships with law enforcement, and bringing awareness to crime prevention.

 This is the time to get together with your neighbors.
 Choose to keep your neighborhood safe by watching out for each other and reporting crime and suspicious behavior.
 A Minnesota Night to Unite event in your neighborhood could be as simple as locking your door, turning on your outside lights, and gathering the neighbors in the front yard to get to know each other while sipping some lemonade.
 Still other neighborhoods may choose to have a BBQ and potluck type atmosphere with games and activities for participants to partake in.
 It is important that your neighborhood tailors its event to those that live there.